AHCPMG311 Use firearms for pest control activities from aircraft

 Approval to carry and discharge firearms from aircraft must be gained from the Civil Aviation Safety Authority (CASA).
-The holder of an Air Operator's Certificate is responsible for gaining this approval and personnel involved must ensure such an approval is issued and comply with any conditions specified in the approval documentation.
+The holder of an Air Operator's Certificate is responsible for gaining this approval and personnel involved must ensure such an approval is issued and complies with any conditions specified in the approval documentation.

 In addition to legal responsibilities, all units of competency dealing with animals in the AHC Training Package have the requirements for animals to be handled humanely to minimise stress and discomfort.